 - Any day from 2nd February to 30th September

-- October: Saturdays & Sundays & Nottinghamshire half term
+- All October: Wednesdays, Saturdays & Sundays & Nottinghamshire half term

 The intended and main overarching use of the waters is for sailing craft and the necessary powered craft, for example RIBs, to provide support for training, safety cover or race management purposes.